 Note: Sometime before the exam, I will try to calculate your mark up to the final.
-I will post the results on my door and website.
+I will post the results on my website.
 Please double check your marks to make sure your assignment marks were recorded correctly.

 I will be out of town Dec.
-8-12 for a conference.
+1-8.
 However, I should be in my office all day Dec.
-13 to answer questions.
-Good luck with your exams! -Adam
+10 and 11, and the morning of the exam to answer questions.
+Send me an email or call me (343-8228) to confirm.
+Good luck with your exams!-Adam